Whether you work, live or study at ANU there is plenty you can do to reduce your environmental footprint.

 When you are out of the office for more than 15 minutes, switch off your computer monitor.

 Switch off the office lights

 If you are leaving the office for over 30 minutes, or if your office is already well-lit by natural light, switch off the office lights.

 Purchase energy efficient appliances & turn them off at the wall when not in use.

 Report drips and leaks

-Report leaking taps, showers, toilets and urinals, to either your Building custodian or raise a service request.
+Report leaking taps, showers, toilets and urinals to your Building custodian.

 Turn it off

 Turn off taps fully and check for drips.